 The belief that all human beings, regardless of socio-economic status, should have the opportunity to strive for their full potential is the guiding principle that has driven Patricia Williams to found Global Health Charities (GHC).
 Growing up in Asia, and working for 18 years at a Catholic nonprofit international health organization, Ms. Williams saw first-hand the striking discrepancies in health outcomes between wealthy and poor communities.

-The commitment of the board of directors of GHC extends to addressing the issues that cause preventable deaths as well as engaging communities and organizations through volunteerism, education and contributions in our efforts.
-We recognize that we are global citizens and that our mission is strengthened by collaborating with others who are equally service and mission minded in addressing the important goal of saving mothers and babies.
+The commitment of the board of directors of GHC extends to addressing the issues that cause preventable deaths as well as engaging communities and organizations through volunteerism, education, and contributions to our efforts.
+We recognize that we are global citizens and that our mission is strengthened by collaborating with others who are equally service and mission-minded in addressing the important goal of saving mothers and babies.

 GHC envisions a world where:

 -all people have access to quality healthcare services

 -health care professionals have access to world-class education and training

 -collaborative, grassroots efforts result in transformational healthcare change